Sigmmma/mek/readme.txt

 Installation:

-1. Install python 3.4 or higher(newest version is recommended)
+1. Install python 3.5 or higher(newest version is recommended)
     When installing, make sure to check "Add python to PATH"
 2. Run MEK_Installer.pyw
-3. Choose whether or not to install it portably(to a local directory) or to the machine you are running.
+3. Choose whether or not to install it in a portable fashion(to a local directory) or to the machine you are running.
 4. Click "Install"

-Mozzarilla and all the programs in the MEK should be ready to use now.
-To open mozz, run Mozzarilla, or Mozzarilla(console).
-Either one works, but the console one will print any errors that occur if mozz fails to load.
+Mozzarilla and all the programs in the MEK should be ready to run now by double clicking.

 Troubleshooting:

-* If the updater doesn't seem to actually update anything, then clear your pip cache.
-You can find it in users\app_data\pip\Cache
-See here for more information: http://stackoverflow.com/a/41111916

 * If programs wont run at all, add the version of python you installed to your PATH environment variable.
 Google how to do that.